IKEA Lamp commercial shines bright

-  What struck me the most about this commercial was the emotional connection built for the lamp.
+What struck me the most about the IKEA Lamp commercial was the emotional connection built for the product.
 We’re shown the story of a lamp cast aside, unwanted, baking in the sun, and alone in the rain.

 Just when we’ve lost all hope for the lamp and destruction is certain, it’s saved in the nick of time.
 Our protagonist gives it a new bulb, plugs it in, and new life is born for our lonely lamp.

 As the story progresses, the way we see her care for the lamp over time really seals the deal for me.
 It’s there during tea parties with stuffed animals, reading books with mom, and falling asleep at night.
 She loves the lamp; and it shows.